Cordial Miners: Fast and Efficient Consensus for Every Eventuality: Introduction

-HotStuff~\cite{yin2019hotstuff} is an SMR protocol designed for the eventual synchrony model.
-The protocol employs all-to-leader, leader-to-all communication: In each round, a deterministically-chosen designated leader proposes a block to all and collects from all signatures on the block.
-Once the leader has $2f+1$ signatures, it can combine them into a threshold signature~\cite{boneh2001short} which it sends back to all.
-The decision rule for delivering a block is three consecutive correct leaders.
-This leads to a linear message complexity and constant latency in the good case.
-The protocol delivers a block if there are three correct leaders in a row, which is guaranteed to happen after GST.
-HotStuff is based on Tendermint~\cite{buchman2016tendermint} and is also the core of several other consensus protocols~\cite{kamvar2019celo,cypherium,flow,thunder}.
-In this model, there are number of leader-based protocols such as DLS~\cite{dwork1988consensus}, PBFT~\cite{RN581}, Zyzzyva~\cite{kotla2007zyzzyva}, and SBFT~\cite{gueta2019sbft}.
+The problem of ordering transactions in a permissioned Byzantine distributed system, also known as \emph{Byzantine Atomic Broadcast (BAB)}, has been investigated for four decades~\cite{shostak1982byzantine}, and in the last decade, has attracted renewed attention due to the emergence of cryptocurrencies.

+Recently, a line of works~\cite{RN284,danezis2021narwhal,gkagol2018aleph,giridharan2022bullshark,keidar2021need,schett2021embedding} suggests ordering transactions using a distributed Directed Acyclic Graph (DAG) structure, in which each vertex contains a block of transactions as well as references to previously sent vertices.
+The DAG is distributively constructed from messages of \emph{miners} running the consensus protocol.
+While building the DAG structure, each miner also totally orders the vertices in its DAG locally.
+That is, as the DAG is being constructed, a consensus on its ordering emerges without additional communication among the miners.

+The two state-of-the-art protocols in this context are DAG-Rider~\cite{keidar2021need} and Bullshark~\cite{giridharan2022bullshark}.
+DAG-Rider works in the asynchronous setting, in which the adversary controls the finite delay on message delivery between miners, and Bullshark works in the Eventual Synchrony~(ES) model, in which eventually all messages between correct miners are delivered within a known time-bound.

+Both protocols use \emph{Reliable Broadcast (RB)}~\cite{bracha1987asynchronous} as a building block to disseminate vertices in the DAG.
+RB ensures that Byzantine miners cannot equivocate, i.e., they cannot successfully send two conflicting vertices to the correct miners.
+By using RB to exclude equivocation, the DAGs of all correct miners eventually contain the same vertices.

+But using RB has costs in terms of message complexity and latency.
+The well-known Bracha RB~\cite{bracha1987asynchronous} protocol entails $O(n^2)$ message complexity for each broadcast message, where $n$ is the number of miners, and has a latency of $3$ rounds of communication.
+The lower bound for RB is 2 rounds~\cite{abraham2021good}, and the message complexity lower bound is $O(n^2)$~\cite{dolev1985bounds}.
+Recent RB protocols~\cite{das2021asynchronous,das2022near} improve the message complexity to $O(n)$ in some cases by using erasure codes~\cite{ben1993asynchronous}, but require between 4 to 5 rounds of communication.

+DAG-Rider and Bullshark need to invoke a sequence of RB instances several times to reach a single instance of consensus.
+E.g., DAG-Rider requires 6 sequential instances of RB in the expected case, making its latency between 12 to 24 rounds of communication, depending on the RB protocol it uses.
+Bullshark requires between 9 to 18 rounds in the expected case in the ES model.

-It is within this context that we introduce \textbf{Cordial Miners} -- a family of simple, efficient, self-contained Byzantine Atomic Broadcast~\cite{cachin2001secure} protocols, and present two of its instances: Retrospective random leader selection for the asynchronous model and deterministic leader selection for the eventual synchrony model (See Table \ref{table:performance} for their performance).
+It is within this context that we introduce \emph{Cordial Miners} -- a family of simple, efficient, self-contained Byzantine Atomic Broadcast~\cite{cachin2001secure} protocols that forgo RB, and present two of its instances for the models ES and asynchrony.